rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 In this section, we'll let users upload images and other files to the website.
 These images and files will be named, so they can be used in pages.
-We'll also create a page for browsing and managing uploaded files.
+We'll also create a page for browsing and managing uploaded files, `/files`.

 <br/><br/><br/><br/>